 Posted by Anoop Verma at 7:04:00 PM

 Environmentalism taking centerstage in politics is a sign of a nation’s decline.
-When a nation is on the rise, its politics is oblivious to the environment; its people are filled with lust for defying the environment—they build roads, factories, megacities, train lines, airports, dams, power plants, ports, oil refineries, and try to break through the sky to reach the moon and planets.
-The spirit of defying the environment is a necessary condition for a nation’s progress, but environmentalism weakens this spirit by depicting every human activity as a moral vice.
+When a nation is on the rise, its politics is oblivious to the environment; its people are filled with lust for defying the environment.
+They build roads, factories, megacities, train lines, airports, dams, power plants, ports, oil refineries, and try to break through the sky to reach the moon and planets.
+The spirit of defying the environment is a necessary condition for a nation’s progress, but environmentalism weakens this spirit by depicting human activity as a threat of nature.

 Posted by Anoop Verma at 1:33:00 PM